-A lovely new Orkney bottling is available now, and there are several more things coming up quite soon!
-As usual the best way to keep up to date with upcoming releases is by signing up to the mailing list here.
+Two new bottlings are now available, after which there’ll be a pause in new releases until the Coronavirus crisis has passed.
+As usual the best way to keep up to date is by signing up to the mailing list here.

 Shipping is charged at cost, and there’s a free local pick-up option at checkout if you’re in the Manchester area.
 If your location isn’t available please get in touch and I’ll see what I can do.